 It’s a shame that it’s closed source as IKEv2 is a very fast and secure protocol that’s particularly good for mobile users.

-These standard protocols often won’t cut it when you’re trying to connect out of a highly censored country, though – for a reliable solution take a look at our Best VPNs for China.
+IKEv2 often won’t cut it when you’re trying to connect out of a highly censored country, though.

 The Advanced Encryption Standard (AES) is a symmetric-key cipher established by the U.S. National Institute of Standards and Technology (NIST) in 2001.
 It’s become the gold standard in the VPN industry.